fifonik/FFMetrics/README.md

 - Processing up to 12 files in one go
 - No limitations on frame size for PSNR/SSIM, Full HD/4K for VMAF
 - Brief media info for reference and distorted files
-- Ref's thumbnail
+- Thumbnail for reference file
-- Bad frames can be extracted as PNG images for further analisys
+- “Bad” frames can be extracted and saved as PNG images for further analisys
 - Only parts of video files can be analyzed
 - Easy to use UI: drag & drop files from Explorer onto Reference field and Files list or use file choosers
-- Frames graphs can be zoomed in/out with mouse wheel (try it over graph or axes), panned with right mouse button and saved as PNG
+- Frames graphs can be zoomed in/out with mouse wheel (try it over graph or graph's axes), panned with right mouse button and saved as PNG
-- Frames metrics can be saved as tab-delimited csv files and then opened in Excel
+- Frames metrics can be saved as tab-delimited **csv** files and then opened in Excel
-- FFMpeg commands can be saved to log file (FFMetrics.log)
+- FFMpeg commands can be saved to log file (`FFMetrics.log`)
-- Average metrics, frames statistics, frame size, bitrate, date/time and file name can be saved to tab-delimited csv file (appended) and then opened in Excel
+- Average metrics, frames statistics, frame size, bitrate, date/time and file name can be saved to tab-delimited **csv** file (appended) and then opened in Excel
-- Proper VMAF model selected automatically based on reference media info, but can be changed using UI
+- VMAF model selected automatically based on reference media info, but can be changed using UI
-- Supported VMAF model type (pkl or json) detected automatically
+- Supported VMAF models type (**pkl** or **json**) detected automatically
-- Most program options could be supplyed as command line parameters
+- Most program options could be supplied as command line parameters